Dr Helen John

 I am an interdisciplinary researcher, mainly drawing on resources from Anthropology to inform my approach to biblical interpretation.
 Cultural Geography and Folklore Studies are areas I have a developing interest in.
 My AHRC-funded doctorate focused on cross-cultural interpretations of a series of New Testament texts.
 These were gathered during fieldwork conducted in Namibia.
 My PhD also examined the religious landscape of Northern Namibia (the Owambo region), investigating the interactions between Christianity and indigenous worldviews and practices.

-I am currently teaching the Body & Culture (LIB1103) module in the Liberal Arts programme at the University of Exeter and developing my next research project, which will be a multidisciplinary study of landscapes in the New Testament.
+I taught the Body & Culture (LIB1103) module in the Liberal Arts programme at the University of Exeter (2017) and am now developing my next research project, which will be a multidisciplinary study of landscapes in the New Testament.